Shiru99/Java-Design-Patterns/README.md

 ### [Prototype](#prototype)

-1. Create a new object by copying the original object using the clone methods.
+1. While creating a new object by copying the original object use the clone methods with existing object.

 ### [Factory Method](#factory-method)

 1. Define an interface for creating an object, but let subclasses decide which class to instantiate.
 2. Examples: Calender
+3. With the Factory pattern, you produce instances of implementations (Apple, Banana, Cherry, etc.) of a particular interface -- say, IFruit.

 ### [Abstract Factory](#abstract-factory)

-1. Provide an interface for creating a family of products, but let subclasses decide which class to instantiate.
+1. Define an interface for creating a family of products, but let subclasses decide which class to instantiate.
-2. Examples: JDBC Connection
+2. Examples: javax.xml.parsers.DocumentBuilderFactory class
+3. With the Abstract Factory pattern, you provide a way for anyone to provide their own factory -- say, IFruitFactory or an IJuiceFactory.

 ---